Community Detection in Multiplex Networks: Experimental evaluation

+Table \ref{table:gt_stats} provides information about the communities in these multiplex networks and Figure~\ref{fig:CCSS} illustrates the different types of multiplex community structures.

 General information about the\rev{se} networks including the mean and standard deviation over the layers for density, degree, average path length and clustering coefficients are reported in Table \ref{table:mpx_info}.
-More detailed information about the evaluation datasets used in the experiments \rev{is} provided \rev{in} the Appendix.
+More information about the datasets used in the experiments \rev{is} provided \rev{in} the supplementary online material.

-\rev{Finally, we generated networks with varying numbers of actors (100 to 10000) and layers (1 to 20) to perform scalability tests.
-These networks have the same structure indicated as PEP (Pillar Equal Partitioning) in Figure~\ref{fig:CCSS}, because this is the only type of community structure that most of the methods can correctly recover, as we shall see in the results of our experiments.}
+\rev{Then, we generated networks with varying numbers of actors (100 to 10000) and layers (1 to 20) to perform scalability tests.
+These networks have the same structure indicated as PEP (Pillar Equal Partitioning) in Figure~\ref{fig:CCSS}, because this is the only type of community structure that most of the methods can correctly recover, as we shall see in the results of our experiments.} \revm{While the number of layers and actors varies, the probabilities of node adjacency inside and across communities are set in the same way as for the PEP network in Table \ref{table:mpx_info}.}

+Finally, we generate networks using the PEP model and varying the probability of adjacency for nodes in different communities, to study the impact of noise as reported in Section~\ref{appendix_noise}.

 \sisetup{separate-uncertainty}